 Progression.
 When I bought my first Glimakra floor loom, I was sure it was the only loom I would ever need.
 A few years later, I saw an ad for a bigger, used Glimakra, and days later, I rented a van and brought it home too.

-Since then, my studio has gradually expanded to include several Swedish band looms, a couple of inkle looms, a Japanese maradai for braiding, and most recently, a beautiful Louet spinning wheel.
+Since then, my studio has gradually expanded to include several Swedish band looms, a couple of inkle looms, a Japanese marudai for braiding, and most recently, a beautiful Louet spinning wheel.
 Over the years, my understanding of weaving technique, fibers and structure has been largely due to the excellent classes and workshops given by Becky Ashenden at Vavstuga Weaving School in Shelburne Falls, MA.

 I will continue to learn and refine the techniques I currently know.
 But one thing leads to another... so I invite you to follow me as I continue on this path.
 For more images of my work, please click on the links above, and visit my Pinterest page,